nprapps/nprapps.github.com/_posts/2018-11-19-elex-18-districts.markdown

 ---
 layout: post
-title: "Blue and Red America: How We Built It"
+title: "Blue and Red America: How we built it"
 description: Some QGIS, some Python and a whole lot of shapefiles

 author: Sean McMinn